K2InformaticsGmbH/erloci/README.md

 OCI provides a high performance, native 'C' language based interface to the Oracle Database.
 There is no ODBC layer between your application and the database.
 Since we don't want to distribute the Oracle Code you MUST download the OCI Packages (basic and devel) from the Oracle Website: http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html.

 #### Compile ERLOCI in Windows
 Make sure you have <code>vcbuild.exe</code> in path.
-After that <code>rebar compile</code> will take care the rest.
+After that <code>rebar3 compile</code> will take care the rest.
 Currently erloci can only be build with VS2008.

 ### Erlang to/from Oracle datatype mapping (currently)